-Major changes to the codes in the Psychiatry section of the AMA’s manual on Current Procedural Terminology (CPT) become effective effective January 1, 2013.
+Major changes to the codes in the Psychiatry section of the AMA’s manual on Current Procedural Terminology (CPT) became effective on January 1, 2013.

 Association contacts for more information

-An update for researchers on effectiveness research for PTSD.
-On July 27, 2012, several amendments were made to this protocol.
+For researchers: Interventions for the Prevention of Post-Traumatic Stress Disorder in Adults After Exposure to Psychological Trauma: An update on effectiveness research for PTSD; on July 27, 2012, several amendments were made to this protocol.

 The Jed Foundation and the Bob Woodruff Foundation